yimuchen/yimuchen.github.io/_posts/2016-08-15-ItoCMSSW02EDMFirstLook.md

 that was stored in a large file to produce a new, slimmed and much smaller size file with very intuitive code writing.

-In high every physics, un-selected data typically contain up to billions of events, most of which are not particularly interesting to the analysis, and even the events that are considered interesting might contain particles that are uninteresting.
+In high every physics, unselected data typically contain up to billions of events, most of which are not particularly interesting to the analysis, and even the events that are considered interesting might contain particles that are uninteresting.
 The ability to strip down these files to a manageable size is a key step in making analysis work of any kind possible at all.

 ### Ease of Encapsulation
 As you can see when dumping the contents of an `EDM` file, you could see that entire classes and array of classes could actually be stored inside the file.
 The ROOT `TTree`s could save classes as well.
 But to do this is rather finicky.